microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 <span id="modes-of-operation"><a name="modes-of-operation"> </a></span>

-## __Modes of Operation: Single Phase or Interleaved__
+## __LLC Modes of Operation: Single Phase or Interleaved__

-The LLC power board contains two phases, phase A and phase B. The firmware can be configured to run a single phase (phase A), or run in interleaved mode (phase A and phase B running).
+The LLC power board contains two phases, phase A and phase B. The firmware can be configured to run just a single phase (phase A), or run in interleaved mode (phase A and phase B both running).

 To configure the mode of operation, open the header file "project_settings.h".